Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Experiment Results

 Figure~\ref{fig: exp_robot_timeSequence} shows a time sequence of experimental snapshots.
 The top row presents the corresponding experimental view, while the bottom row displays an animation generated from the logged data.
 In both rows, the robot density \(\rho_i\) is shown in black contour around measured position \(x_i\) (blue dot), the target PDF \(\rho_d\)'s center is denoted by a gold star, the danger zones $\mathcal{A}$ are highlighted in red, and the charging zone $\mathcal{C}$ is shown as a green/cyan circle.
 Additionally, the path-to-charge from the RRT planner and commanded control \(u_i\) (yellow) are shown in the animation.
 At $t=0\,\mathrm{s}$ (Fig.~\ref{fig: exp_robot_timeSequence}a), the robots begin from different initial energy levels and positions.
 At $t=8.28\,\mathrm{s}$ (Fig.~\ref{fig: exp_robot_timeSequence}b), $R_3$, with the lowest initial energy, moves toward the charging zone \(\mathcal{C}\) first. $R_2$ proceeds toward the target density $\rho_d$ between the two danger zones. $R_4$ moves directly towards the target since it has sufficient energy and an obstacle-free route.
 Although $R_1$ could follow $R_2$, it instead takes a route biased toward \(\mathcal{C}\) due to the energy-sufficiency constraint.

 At $t=27.88\,\mathrm{s}$ (Fig.~\ref{fig: exp_robot_timeSequence}c), after $R_1$ and $R_3$ finished charging, they resume motion toward the target. $R_2$ reaches the target and maintains the coverage task.
 As $R_4$'s energy drops due to the operational cost $c_2$ in \eqref{eq: basic energy dot}, it starts to move toward \(\mathcal{C}\).
 Since energy sufficiency is enforced as a hard constraint and density matching is not, the controller prioritizes $R_4$ to reach the charger by steering $R_1$ and $R_3$ out of its path, even when this degrades density matching performance.
 By $t=44.80\,\mathrm{s}$ (Fig.~\ref{fig: exp_robot_timeSequence}d), $R_4$ reaches the charger region before its energy falls below $E_{\min}$, while $R_1$ and $R_3$ continue towards \(\rho_d\).
 At the end of the experiment, $t=86.7\,\mathrm{s}$ (Fig.~\ref{fig: exp_robot_timeSequence}e), all robots converge near the target \(\rho_d\), while maintaining sufficient energy.
-A full video of the experiment is available online at \href{https://surl.li/cpvtyc}{https://surl.li/cpvtyc}.
+A full video of the experiment is available online at \href{https://www.youtube.com/watch?v=gn9dDD2U-TU}{https://www.youtube.com/watch?v=gn9dDD2U-TU}.